 I have a busy practice in pulmonary medicine with interest in interstitial lung diseases, and I also have a very active research program.
 I'm going to go back to my practice a bit more, and I'm really looking forward to having more time to do my own research.
 I do the full extent of research from basic bench research to translational and data science research and also clinical trial work.
 So, I have some things to finish up and some new ideas I'd like to get launched.
 I've enjoyed working in the center as much as anything I've done at Mayo Clinic — it's been a great ride!
 But it will also be an exciting time in this next part of my career, and I'm looking forward to it.

 Editor's note: This version is excerpted, with updated links and other minor edits from the original article, which was published for an internal audience at Mayo Clinic.

 Related link: PubMed listing of opioid-related research mentioned by Dr. Limper.

-Tags: About, Andrew Limper, artificial intelligence, basic science, Ben Pollock, biostatistics, cardiology, Center for Clinical and Translational Science, Center for the Science of Health Care Delivery, clinical trials, COVID-10, Curt Storlie, discovery research, electrocardiogram, Elizabeth Habermann, health care value, health disparities, health equity, Innovations, John Noseworthy, Kern Health Care Delivery Scholars, medical innovation, News, opioids, OptumLabs, palliative care, patient experience, People, Peter Noseworthy, pulmonary and critical care medicine, Renaldo Blocker, Sean Dowdy, Shannon Dunlay, Steve Peters, Veronique Roger, Xiaoxi Yao
+Tags: About, Andrew Limper, artificial intelligence, basic science, Ben Pollock, biostatistics, cardiology, Center for Clinical and Translational Science, Center for the Science of Health Care Delivery, clinical trials, Curt Storlie, discovery research, electrocardiogram, Elizabeth Habermann, health care value, health disparities, health equity, Innovations, John Noseworthy, Kern Health Care Delivery Scholars, medical innovation, News, opioids, OptumLabs, palliative care, patient experience, People, Peter Noseworthy, pulmonary and critical care medicine, Renaldo Blocker, Sean Dowdy, Shannon Dunlay, Steve Peters, Veronique Roger, Xiaoxi Yao